The Vision of DevOps for Devices, Part 2: Drift Management and Remediation

 This is yet another foundational example of managing by exception.
 I wouldn’t go as far as saying your fleet can manage itself (we’ll get there soon), but advanced drift management tools really make it feel that way.

-I saved the best for last — with Esper, you can already do most of this!
+The good news is that, with Esper, you can already do most of this!
 We continue to evolve our platform to achieve this vision.

 Exciting times!
 Join me on this journey!
 Let's get that fleet management streamlined!